awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 ## Using CloudWatch Logs Insights to View Container Insights Data<a name="Container-Insights-CloudWatch-Logs-Insights"></a>

-Container Insights collects metrics by using performance log events, which are stored in CloudWatch Logs\.
-You can use CloudWatch Logs Insights queries for additional views of your container data\.
+Container Insights collects metrics by using performance log events with using [embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
+The logs are stored in CloudWatch Logs\.
+CloudWatch generates several metrics automatically from the logs which you can view in the CloudWatch console\.
+You can also do a deeper analysis of the performance data that is collected by using CloudWatch Logs Insights queries\.

 For more information about CloudWatch Logs Insights, see [Analyze Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)\.
 For more information about the log fields you can use in queries, see [Container Insights Performance Log Events for Amazon EKS and Kubernetes](Container-Insights-reference-performance-logs-EKS.md)\.